 Note 1: Through investing in an existing company in the third area, which then invested in the investee in Mainland China.
 The investee in the third area is WELJOIN TECHNOLOGIES LIMITED (BVI).

-Note 2: The financial statements were audited and attested by R.O.C. parent company's CPA.
+Note 2: The financial statements were not reviewed by independent auditors.

 Note 3: The paid-in capital of Aplusoft (Suzhou) Corporation amounted to RMB5,215,000 (USD750,592).